Degenerate quantum erasure decoding: Introduction

 In our approach, we define \emph{erasure bounded-distance decoding} (eBDD) (Def.~\ref{def:eBDD}) as a metric for evaluating decoding accuracy.
 We estimate the error threshold $p_\text{th}$ of a code family by checking whether a constant correction radius $t/n$ exists as $n$ increases, where $t$ is the expected number of corrected erasures.
 If so, we set $p_\text{th}=t/n$.
 For clarity, we may denote $p^\text{(BP)}_\text{th}$ for BP and $p^\text{(MLD)}_\text{th}$ for MLD if they differ.
+We emphasize that the threshold values in this paper apply to independent erasures; other error types, such as depolarizing errors, yield different thresholds.

 Quantum decoding relies on exploiting degeneracy, enabling a decoder to converge to any (degenerate) error equivalent to the occurred error up to a stabilizer, resulting in remarkable accuracy \cite{PC08,PK21,KL22}.
 Our constructed codes achieve capacity performance with $r = 1 - 2p^\text{(MLD)}_\text{th}$ using the Gaussian decoder (MLD), which always finds a solution likely to be a degenerate error, at the cost of $O(n^3)$ complexity.
-To achieve linear runtime $O(n)$, we first propose a gradient-descent Flip-BP$_2$ (GD Flip-BP$_2$) to address stopping sets via a simple GD scheme (which is supported by the symmetry of degenerate errors; see \cite{PC08} or Appendix~\ref{sec:symmetry}).
+To achieve linear runtime $O(n)$, we first propose a gradient-descent Flip-BP$_2$ (GD Flip-BP$_2$) to address stopping sets via a simple GD scheme (which is supported by the symmetry of degenerate errors; see \cite{PC08} or \ed{Supplementary Note~4 for more discussions}).
 Next, we introduce a soft binary BP with memory effects (MBP$_2$), its adaptive version (AMBP$_2$), and their quaternary counterparts (A)MBP$_4$.
 A soft BP decoder mimics a soft GD optimization, providing strong convergence to degenerate solutions.
 For our constructed codes, we achieve near-capacity performance with $r = 1-2.5p^\text{(BP)}_\text{th}$ using (A)MBP or GD Flip-BP$_2$ for non-zero rate codes, with AMBP providing very strong accuracy at low error rates.
 In addition, AMBP$_4$ achieves the optimal threshold of 0.5 for vanishing-rate 2D topological codes.